Zak-OTFS ISAC with Bistatic Sensing via Semi-Blind Atomic Norm Denoising Scheme: Abstract

 \section{Abstract}

-Integrated sensing and communication (ISAC) through Zak-transform-based orthogonal time frequency space (Zak-OTFS) modulation is a promising solution for high-mobility scenarios.
-Realizing accurate bistatic sensing and robust communication necessitates precise channel estimation; however, this remains a formidable challenge in doubly dispersive environments, where fractional delay-Doppler shifts induce severe channel spreading.
-This paper proposes a semi-blind atomic norm denoising scheme for Zak-OTFS ISAC with bistatic sensing.
-We first derive the discrete-time input-output (I/O) relationship of Zak-OTFS under fractional delay-Doppler shifts and rectangular windowing.
-Based on this I/O relation, we formulate the joint channel parameter estimation and data detection task as an atomic norm denoising problem, utilizing the negative square penalty method to handle the non-convex discrete constellation constraints.
-To solve this problem efficiently, we develop an accelerated iterative algorithm that integrates majorization-minimization, accelerated projected gradient, and inexact accelerated proximal gradient methods.
-We provide a rigorous convergence proof for the proposed algorithm.
-Simulation results demonstrate that the proposed scheme achieves super-resolution sensing accuracy and communication performance approaching the perfect channel state information lower bound.
+Zak-transform-based orthogonal time frequency space (Zak-OTFS) modulation provides a delay-Doppler (DD) domain framework for integrated sensing and communication (ISAC) in high-mobility scenarios.
+Since the DD-domain channel response is directly related to the target parameters and also determines the communication link, accurate channel estimation is a key task for ISAC.
+However, it is challenging due to the fractional delay and Doppler shifts, which spread the channel response beyond the on-grid DD bins and lead to strong coupling between channel estimation and data detection.
+To address this issue, this paper proposes a semi-blind atomic norm denoising scheme for Zak-OTFS ISAC with bistatic sensing.
+We first derive the discrete-time input-output (I/O) relationship of Zak-OTFS with rectangular windowing.
+Based on this I/O relation, the joint channel parameter estimation and data detection problem is formulated as an atomic norm denoising problem, where a negative square penalty is introduced to handle the non-convex discrete constellation constraints.
+An accelerated iterative algorithm is then developed by combining majorization-minimization, accelerated projected gradient, and inexact accelerated proximal gradient methods.
+We also establish the convergence of the proposed algorithm.
+Simulation results show that the proposed scheme achieves super-resolution sensing accuracy and communication performance close to the perfect-CSI lower bound.